25 Ways You're Making Yourself Sick Without Realizing It

-Sure, we all know that eating junk food, avoiding exercise, and drinking like Jimmy McNulty isn't going to do any favors for your health and overall well-being.
-However, did you know there are many other habits, rituals, and practices most of us engage in that are also damaging our health—only we have no idea?
+Sure, you know that eating junk food, avoiding exercise, and drinking like a fish isn't going to do any favors for your health, especially during a pandemic.
+However, did you know there are many other habits, rituals, and practices most of us engage in that are also damaging our well-being—only we have no idea?
+Read on to hear the top health and medical experts around the country reveal all the ways that you're inadvertently harming yourself.

 Eating Anything That Has Been Tainted With This Chemical